microsauce/incognito/README.md

 incognito
 =========

-Facilitate idiomatic interoperability of dynamic languages on the JVM.
+Facilitating idiomatic interoperability of dynamic languages on the JVM.

 ### the problem
 Many languages target the JVM.
 Most of these languages have excellent interoperability with Java.
 The problem is